bamiboy237/district-assist-ai/README.md

 npm run build
 ```

-The normal suite is deterministic and makes no paid model calls.
-Run the opt-in live model evaluation separately when `OPENAI_API_KEY` is configured:
+The default test suite is deterministic and does not make paid model calls.

+Run the optional live model evaluation separately when `OPENAI_API_KEY` is configured:

 ```bash
 npm run test:ai:live